Vitamins

 Stimulates

-growth; mental resilience; good brain
+mental resilience; good

-function, muscles, heart and nervous
+heart and nervous

 system